anuragkapur/anuragkapur.github.io/blog/programming/node/_posts/the-complete-node-js-developer-course-2nd-edition-udemy.md

 var user = {name: 'Anurag Kapur', location: 'London'};
 var {name, location} = user;
 ```

+# Asynchronous Programming
+* All functions get added to call stack before execution
+* Event loop pushes items from the Callback queue to the call stack, only when the call stack is empty

 # Web Server and Application Deployment